LKWLaLa/LKWLaLa.github.io/_posts/2016-2-19-CLI-gem-project.md

 Problem #2.
 They're on to me!
 Too many requests from my IP address, and menupages shuts me out.
 (Fortunately, only temporarily at this point.)
 To deal with this, as well as problem #1, I've narrowed my search down to only the first 20 restaurants listed in a particular neighborhood, but it makes the program much less useful.
 I'd love to be able to search an entire neighborhood for safe food options, in one go.

+I've also hard-coded the allowable number of nuts/shellfish terms in my search, which ideally I'd like to update to be adjustable from the user interface.
+And while I'm searching for nuts and shellfish, so the program is useful for **me**, it might be nice for the user to be able to select their own categories from a given list (gluten free, dairy free, etc).

+Finally, in writing the code, I had a number of structure questions.
+(Is "modeling" the correct term?)
+I originally began with the idea of having three classes:  a CLI class, Scraper class, and Restaurant class.
+However, in the end, I couldn't justify any reason to instantiate instances of restaurants, because I didn't really need to save my search results.
+So my Restaurant class currently sits empty.
+In my CLI and Scraper classes, I also had some confusion deciding whether to store information I would like to reuse in an instance variable or to encapsulate it in a helper method instead.

+So much to learn, but it's all quite exciting!
+And hey... my first Ruby gem is now officially published [here!] (https://rubygems.org/gems/eatable)  Always open to suggestions, and looking forward to my assessment and refactoring session!